 Our little Indiana took a little longer to warm up to him...

 When the presents were opened and his work was through, Santa found a spot next to Joey and made himself at home—just like an old friend.
 He said he knew our music (I had no idea Santa was a country music fan) and was a little nervous about coming to see us this evening—not knowing what to expect—or if Joey would be up for their visit.
 But I think once he saw my bride sitting on the couch and smiling when he came in, and enjoying the evening... he settled in and hopefully had as good a time as we did.

 He and Joey and I talked together for a long, long time.

 I didn’t know until tonight that Santa’s a bit of a snowbird.
-When New Years is over, he said that he and his Mrs will head to Florida like they do each year to spend the winter on the beach in Clearwater.
-I can’t say I blame them – the icy wind was was mighty cold up here in Indiana today.
+When the New Year is over, he said that he and his Mrs. will head to Florida like they do each year to spend the winter on the beach in Clearwater.
+I can’t say I blame them—the icy wind was mighty cold up here in Indiana today.

-Before Santa headed out for more deliveries, we gathered together for a one last picture.
+Before Santa headed out for more deliveries, we gathered together for one last picture.

 What a blessing this evening was.
 Indy’s first time to meet Santa Claus... and Joey and I’s first chance to get to know him a little better.